Greenstand/treetracker-web-map-client/.github/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

+## Screenshots

+[comment]: # 'Please include screenshots of your changes if relevant.'

 # How Has This Been Tested?

 - [ ] Cypress integration